vic-ma/howtodismantle.github.io/_posts/2023-09-27-Peakboard-Hub-Online-Bring-your-boxes-into-the-cloud.md

     url: /Peakboard-Hub-Online-An-introduction-for-complete-beginners.html
 ---

 In this article, we will learn how to add a Peakboard Box to Peakboard Hub Online (PBHO).
-That way, we'll be able to manage and monitor the Box using PBHO.
+That way, we'll be able to manage and monitor the Box in PBHO.

 Here is an overview of the steps we will take:

-1. **Connect the Box to the cloud.** This makes the Box visible to PBHO.
+1. **Connect the Box to the cloud.** This will allow PBHO to connect to the Box.
 1. **Add the Box to PBHO.**

 See [this article](/Peakboard-Hub-Online-An-introduction-for-complete-beginners.html) to learn the basics of PBHO.